JStateson/HP_search/README.md

 1. Clone this repository or download the zip and unpack into "HP_Search"
 2. Load the HP_Search folder in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
 3. Enable the extension and be sure to disable developer mode.
-4. Select the text you want to search and right-click within the selection to view and interact with the context menu.
+4. Select the text you want to search and right-click within the selection to view to get the desired lookup.
 5. Tested on Chrome and Edge in Windows 11